Penney's Johnson says knew Martha Stewart deal was controversial

-NEW YORK (Reuters) - J.C.
-Penney Co Inc (JCP.N) chief Ron Johnson knew before doing a deal with Martha Stewart that it would create a conflict with rival Macy’s Inc (M.N), which already had a relationship with her.
+NEW YORK, March 1 (Reuters) - J.C.
+Penney Co Inc chief Ron Johnson knew before doing a deal with Martha Stewart that it would create a conflict with rival Macy’s Inc, which already had a relationship with her.

 The chief executive wrung his hands as a lawyer for Macy’s grilled him over an email he wrote to a board member saying Martha Stewart would have to “break” her agreement with Macy’s if he was going to “pull off” a deal with her.